marlonShawDEV/fmzurb/src/styleguide/index_corp.md

 ## Hollow Buttons

-Use class `.hollow` for buttons that aren't a call-to-action which are on a dark background, such as in carousels or modals.
+Use class `.hollow` for non-call-to-action buttons used on a dark background.

 ```html_example
 <div class="callout background-purple">